Home

 • "The topaz of Ethiopia shall not equal it, neither shall it be valued with pure gold."

 Again, this word translated "valued" is the Hebrew word [calah] meaning measured.
-This passage is declaring of wisdom, "The topaz of Ethiopia shall not equal it, neither can it be measured against pure gold."
-In other words, it is beyond comparison or measuring against even with these very vaulable items.
-By this type examples illustrated by comparing scripture with scripture, and noting a word's context, including how it relates to other words, we can very easily begin to see their true meaning.
+This passage declares about wisdom, "The topaz of Ethiopia shall not equal it, neither can it be measured against pure gold."
+In other words, wisdom is beyond comparison or measuring, even with these very valued items.
+By these types of examples that illustrate by comparing scripture with scripture, and noting a word's context (including how it relates to other words), we can very easily begin to see their true meaning.
 In this context, this means "measured" against something else, illustrating that the value of wisdom cannot be measured, not even with pure gold.

-So seeing that this Hebrew word [calah] means to 'measure,' as in weighing something in the balances, we better understand how the word Selah [celah] (which is derived from it) is illustrating that we should measure or value what has been said.
+So seeing that this Hebrew word [calah] means to 'measure,' as in weighing something in the balances, we better understand how the translated word Selah [celah] (which is derived from it) is illustrating that we should measure or value what has just been said.
 In other words, just as we might say today, "The diplomat should, weigh what he says carefully."
-Or if we were to say that, "The lawyer measured his words to the Jury."
+Or if we were to say that, "The lawyer meticulously measured his words to the Jury."
 Or again, "We should consider the Professor's words circumspectly," all those sentences are speaking of the very same thing.
-The word [celah] is used in this very same way.
+Likewise, the word [celah] is used in this very same way.
 It is an illustration that we should "measure" or "value carefully" what has just been said.
-Even as we can understood in the Psalms, which are often types and very prophetic or Messianic in nature, we should weigh and consider them carefully.
+Even as we can clearly understand why in the Psalms (which are often types, and very prophetic and Messianic in nature), why the word is used often to signify that we should weigh and consider them carefully.
 You may not realize this (because it's so seldom brought to light), but it is not only in the Psalms and Habakkuk, it is also a word that is used in the lamentations of Jerusalem.
-Of course, it is "hardly" illustrating a musical stop or a poetic notation there.
-So what does Selah mean?
+And of course, it is "hardly" illustrating a musical stop or a poetic notation there.
+So what does Selah mean in this context?

 Lamentations 1:15